Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Introduction

 The network capacity and coverage of previous cellular systems have been expanded mainly by deploying more access points and adding more frequency bands.
 Despite the rapid technological progress, a cost-effective way to deliver ubiquitous multi-Gpbs mobile data transmissions anywhere/anytime remains however still a challenging problem, since all current cellular technologies become very capital intensive beyond a certain average rate per user threshold \cite{OUGHTON201950}.

 Higher network capacity and peak data rates are theoretically conceivable at the mmWave and THz spectrum, due to the availability of larger bandwidths and the realizability of more directional transmissions in 3D.
 The main challenge for these spectrum parts is, however, the reduced propagation range and exacerbated blockage issues in addition to the radio frequency (RF) power limitations, especially in the uplink.
-As a consequence, mmWave/TeraHz mobile access intrinsically requires small-cell deployment with line-of-sight (LOS) path or strong mirror-like reflective paths and is currently targeting ultra-high-density areas.
+As a consequence, mmWave/TeraHz mobile access intrinsically requires small-cell deployment with a line-of-sight (LOS) path or strong mirror-like reflective paths and is currently targeting ultra-high-density areas.
 Another issue is the traffic variation and the strongly asymmetric performance between the uplink and the downlink, thereby limiting the deployment scenarios.

-It becomes clear then that more innovations in network design and communication techniques are needed to enable a wider deployment of mmWave/TeraHz technologies.
-In fact, a simple expansion by adding radio nodes with more backhaul infrastructure significantly increases cost and complexity while potentially leading to an underutilized network \cite{OUGHTON201950}.
+It becomes clear then that more innovations in network design and communication techniques are needed to enable wider deployment of mmWave/TeraHz technologies.
+In fact, a simple expansion by adding radio nodes with more backhaul infrastructure significantly increases cost and complexity while potentially leading to an underutilized system \cite{OUGHTON201950} due to the stronger impact of time-variant user distribution and traffic fluctuations on dense networks.
 It is also worth mentioning that user-centric generalized coverage by multiple base stations is also critical even in lower frequencies.
+In addition, controlled cell range extension for network resilience (to node failures for instance) or mobile broadband coverage in rural areas is also an open problem even at sub-6GHz frequencies necessitating concepts for low-cost flexible network edge components.
+This calls for innovation in network design that could enable an access point to multiplex across different areas, optimizing both spatial coverage and temporal utilization of the network.